© SG Bodenwerder-Polle

 The Münchhausen-Gutshof presents itself as an ensemble of three buildings

-The Münchhausen-Gutshof presents itself as an ensemble of three buildings, the manor house, the auxiliary building and the "Schulenburg".
+The Münchhausen estate presents itself as an ensemble of three buildings, the manor house, the distillery building and the "Schulenburg".

-The three-storey and very stately mansion and today's town hall was built between 1603 and 1609.
-It is the birthplace of the city's famous son, Hieronymus Carl Friedrich Freiherr von Münchhausen, born on May 11, 1720.
-After his military service, he returned to the farm with his wife Jacobine and spent his old age here.
-He died on February 22nd, 1797.
-To the left of the manor house is the distillery house.
+The three-storey and very stately manor house and today's town hall was built between 1603 and 1609.
+It is the birthplace of the town's famous son, Hieronymus Carl Friedrich Freiherr von Münchhausen, born on May 11, 1720.
+After his military service, he returned to the estate with his wife Jacobine and spent the rest of his life here.
+He died on February 22, 1797.
+The distillery house stands to the left of the manor house.
 It was built in 1720 by Münchhausen's father, Georg Otto von Münchhausen.
-This is where part of the administration and tourist information is located.
+Part of the administration and the tourist information office are located here.

 Two bronze figures have found their place in the park.
-The Munchausen fountain with half a horse was made by the artist Bruno Schmitz for the 675th anniversary and represents one of the most famous Munchausen stories.
-The sculpture behind the town hall shows how he pulls himself out of the swamp by his own head.
-The third historical building to the right of the town hall is the Schulenburg, built around 1300.
+The Münchhausen fountain with the half horse was created by the artist Bruno Schmitz for the 675th anniversary celebrations and depicts one of the most famous Münchhausen stories.
+The sculpture behind the town hall shows him pulling himself out of the swamp by his own bootstraps.
+The third historic building to the right of the town hall is Schulenburg Castle, built around 1300.
 The Münchhausen Museum is located here.

 Münchhausenplatz